bsiever/pxt-morse/README.md

 morse.dot() : void
 ```

-Register that a "dot" (dit) has happened.
+Register that a complete "dot" has happened.

 ## Dash #morse-dash